Resistive Bridge Basics: Part Two

 Figure 2.
 An example of a ratiometric circuit.
 The output of the pressure sensor, the RTD voltage, and the reference voltage for the ADC are all directly proportional to the supply voltage.
 This eliminates the need for an absolute voltage reference and simplifies the calculations necessary to determine the actual pressure.

-Silicon-based resistors are highly temperature sensitive, a property that can be exploited by using the bridge resistance as the temperature sensor for the system.
+Eliminating the RTDSilicon-based resistors are highly temperature sensitive, a property that can be exploited by using the bridge resistance as the temperature sensor for the system.
 This not only reduces cost, but it also yields better results because it eliminates any temperature gradient that may have existed between the RTD and the stress-sensitive bridge.
 As mentioned previously, absolute accuracy of the temperature measurement is not important as long as the temperature measurement is repeatable and unique.
 The requirement for uniqueness limits this temperature-sensing method to bridges whose impedance remains constant as pressure is applied.
 Fortunately, most silicon sensors use a fully active bridge that meets this requirement.

-is a circuit where a temperature-dependent voltage is created by placing a resistor (R1) in series with the low-voltage side of the bridge.
+Figure 3 is a circuit where a temperature-dependent voltage is created by placing a resistor (R1) in series with the low-voltage side of the bridge.
 Adding this resistor reduces the voltage across the bridge and hence its output.
 This is generally not a large voltage reduction, but it may be enough to require an increase in gain or a decrease in the reference voltage.
 Equation 8 can be used to calculate a conservative value of R1.
 It works well when R1 < RB/2, which will be true for most applications.

-R1 = (RB × VRES)/(VDD × TCR × TRES - 2.5 × VRES)
+R1 = (RB × VRES)/(VDD × TCR × TRES - 2.5 × VRES) (Eq.
+8)

 Figure 3.
 An example of a ratiometric circuit that uses the output of the bridge for pressure measurement and the resistance of the bridge for temperature measurement.

 Continuing with the previous example and assuming a desired temperature resolution of 0.05°C, R1 = (4.5kΩ × 30µV/count)/(((5V × 1200ppm/°C × 0.05°C/count) - 2.5) × 30µV/count) = 0.6kΩ.
 This result is valid since R1 is less than half of RB.
 In this example, adding R1 will cause a 12% drop in VB.
 In selecting the converter, however, it was necessary to round up from 17.35 bits to 18 bits of resolution.
 This increase in resolution more than compensates for the reduction in VB.

 As temperature increases, the resistance of the bridge rises causing more voltage to be dropped across it.
 This change in VB with temperature creates an additional TCS term.
 Fortunately this term is positive and the inherent TCS of the sensor is negative, so placing a resistor in series with the sensor will actually reduce the uncompensated TCS error.
 The calibration techniques above are still valid; they just need to compensate a slightly smaller error.

 Current-Driven BridgesA special class of silicon piezoresistive sensors exists that are referred to as constant-current sensors or current-driven sensors.
 These sensors have been specially processed so that when they are powered by a current source, the sensitivity is constant over temperature (TCS ≈ 0).
 It is common for current-driven sensors to have additional resistors added that eliminate, or significantly reduce the offset error and OTC error.
 In essence, analog techniques are being used to calibrate the sensor.
 This frees the designer from the expensive task of measuring every part over temperature and pressure.
 The absolute accuracy of these sensors over a wide temperature range is generally not as good as the sensors calibrated digitally.
 Digital techniques can still be used to improve the performance of these sensors, and temperature information is easily obtained by measuring the voltage across the bridge, which will typically increase at a rate greater than 2000ppm/°C. The circuit in Figure 4 shows a current source powering the bridge.
 The same voltage reference used to establish a constant current also supplies the reference voltage for the ADC.

 Figure 4.
 This circuit uses a current driven sensor powered by a conventional current source.